Yunhan0816/FindMy-Simulation/README.md

 ## To run this code

-1. Install the necessary packages by running `pip3 install -r requirements.txt`
+1. Install the necessary packages without failing on packages you have earlier versions of by running `cat requirements.txt | xargs -n 1 pip3 install`
 2. Run `python3 findmy.py`
 3. Watch the simulation!